lucy-sha512/archethic-docs/docs/learn/ecosystem.md

 title: Ecosystem
 ---

-The technical and functional parameters that make Archethic unique and ready for global adoption:
+The technical and functional parameters that make Archethic unique and ready for global adoption are as follows:

 ## Limitless network

 Archethic is outperforming the market standards with some key indicators:
-- a scalability >1 Million TPS
+- scalability >1 Million TPS
 - a validation time < 5 sec
-- capability to handle up to 90% maliciousness
+- the capability to handle up to 90% maliciousness
 - 3.6 billion times less energy consumption than Bitcoin and 0.1% transaction fee